Riverbond Accessibility Report

-Riverbond has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Riverbond which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Balance Audio Levels: Set music and game sound effects separately.
 This enables you to select your preference as well as ensure critical game sounds aren't obscured by other audio.

 Visual Cues for Audio Events: Text or other visual indicators of audio events.
 This mirrors audio indicators of progress in the game with a corresponding visual indication.

 Similar Games With More Accessibility Features for Audio